vladkondakov/distance-between-polygons/README.md

-This project help you to find distance between two polygons in 2D.
+This project helps you to find distance between two polygons in 2D.

 Upload the .txt file.
 .txt input file includes n and m as a first line, where n - amount of vertices of the first polygon and m - amount of vertices of the second polygon.